Caroline-728/PowerBiSocialMediaAddiction/README.md

 Key observations:

-•	The spike in Q2 2022 may align with specific global or academic events—e.g., exam stress, post-pandemic habits, or limited outdoor/social activities.
+•	The spike in Q2 2022 may align with specific global or academic events—e.g., exam stress

 •	The decline after 2022 could reflect platform fatigue or academic pressures pushing students to limit screen time.